maneeshammm/FIFA-WORLD-CUP-2018-Success-Strategy-Analysis/README.md

 # FIFA-WORLD-CUP-2018-Success-Strategy-Analysis

-This project consists of presenting and conducting network analyses on graphs generated from a FIFA worldcup 2018 dataset.
+This project consists of presenting and conducting network analysis on graphs generated from FIFA worldcup 2018 dataset.
 Completed as part of 'Digital Media and Social Network' group assignment.

 ### Prerequisites
 - Download Networkx from [here](https://networkx.github.io/documentation/stable/install.html).